JMencius/Arrow/Others/sra_simplex_duplex/scripts/README.md

 1. Python scripts for download and analysis
 These scripts require Python 3.7 or higher and a Linux distribution with hexdump installed.
 You can verify hexdump installation by running the following command in Linux
 ## Python environment
-To recreate the same Python running `conda` environment use:
+To recreate the same Python `conda` environment use:
 ```bash
 conda env create -f python3-env.yaml;
 ```